hmlaiac/book/docs/2. Gitbook Tutorial/README.md

 ## B3.
 Generate static website

+It helps you to build a website with static html, css and js.
+You can visit the site with this
+link: http://localhost:4000.
+However, you may find this command <mark>useless</mark> because you may want to deploy your book website to your own server or github page

 ```shell
 gitbook serve ./{book_name}
 ```

 ## B4.
 Out the directory of static website to target directory

+It help you to collect all resources listed in

 ```shell
 $ gitbook build --output=/tmp/gitbook